APL People

 Brett Burton [Graduate Student – Advisor: Richard Petty]

 Angela received her B.A. in Psychology and Computer Science from Williams College in 2022, where she worked with Professors Jeremy Cone and Steven Fein.
-She completed her masters thesis at OSU in 2024 on cultural differences in confronting sexism between China and The U.S. She is is currently a fourth year graduate student in the social psychology doctoral program.
+She completed her masters thesis at OSU in 2024 on cultural differences in confronting sexism between China and The U.S. She is is currently a fifth year graduate student in the social psychology doctoral program.
 Her research broadly focuses on culture and how it affects stereotypes and prejudice as well as attitudes and persuasion more generally.
 Angela can be reached at wang.16048@osu.edu.

 Allie Woodard [Graduate Student — Advisor: Duane Wegener]

 Allie completed her BS in psychology at Ohio State in 2025.
 As an undergraduate, she explored multiple research areas including, stereotyping and prejudice, self-control, and pharmacy education.
-Allie is now a first year graduate student in the social psychology doctoral program.
+Allie is now a second year graduate student in the social psychology doctoral program.
 Currently, she is broadly interested in attitude change and misinformation as well as prejudice toward the transgender and nonbinary community.
 Allie can be reached at woodard.209@osu.edu.

 APL Alumni